LukavdBoogaard/JAXOvercooked/README.md

-# JAXOvercooked
+# COOX: Benchmarking Continual Multi-Agent Reinforcement Learning in Overcooked with JAX
-Implementation of multiple Multi-Agent Reinforcement Learning (MARL) methods on the overcooked environment using JAX.
+Implementation of multiple Multi-Agent Reinforcement Learning (MARL) method and Continual Learning (CL) methods on the overcooked environment using JAX.

 ![IPPO gif](./overcooked_gif.gif)